Harold Lever, Baron Lever of Manchester: Personal life

 His first marriage was in 1939, to a medical student, Ethel Sebrinski (née Samuel), which ended in "a friendly divorce".

 In 1945, he married Betty "Billie" Featherman (née Wolfe), and they had one daughter, but Betty died of leukemia shortly after the birth.

 His third wife was Mrs Diane Zilkha (née Bashi), the ex-wife of Selim Zilkha, and they married at the Westminster Synagogue on 15 March 1962.
 They had three daughters.
 They were married for over 30 years until his death on 6 August 1995, and lived in a 22-roomed apartment in Eaton Square, which Diane "converted ... into a palace".

 He was a strong bridge player, who represented both the House of Commons and the House of Lords in their annual match.
 The side he played for usually won.

 Death and legacy

 He died in August 1995, aged 81.

-His policy was adopted by the G7 in 2005, a decade after his death.
+In Whitehall, he is perhaps best remembered for key interventions as a minister during the UK's 1976 IMF/sterling crisis, especially when he successfully proposed in June that the Government demand a large bridging credit from international partners; this came to be regarded by HM Treasury's chief as making eventual recourse to the IMF inevitable.